BA-HanseML/NF_Prj_MIMII_Dataset/doc/improvements.md

-# Improvements / Future work on the detection algorithm
+# Improvements / Future Work On the Detection Algorithm

 This section reflects on open topics for the detection, with a focus on how to improve performance and robustness.

-## feature extraction
+## Feature Extraction

-### Time Slicing / activation Time Detection
+### Time Slicing / Activation Time Detection

 the current algorithm works by assuming that a clustering kNN will find two main cluster active and inactive in the raw data.
 This assumption maybe to naive in some noise situation and has shown to be not robust with slider rails.